Meet Your Major

-As an education major concentrating in High School Education (8-12), you’ll gain the expertise, skills, and confidence to teach middle school students.
+As an education major concentrating in high school education (8-12), you’ll gain the expertise, skills and confidence to teach high school students.

-Approved by the Massachusetts Department of Elementary and Secondary Education (DESE), our programs provide you with the training required to earn your state teaching license in early childhood education.
+Approved by the Massachusetts Department of Elementary and Secondary Education, our programs provide you with the training required to earn your state teaching license in high school education.
 Bonus?
 Through hands-on learning opportunities, you’ll develop your education philosophy, create a portfolio, and hone your classroom management skills.

 Upon successful completion of the education program, you’ll be well equipped to pursue a career in education.
 Positions may include: